Wrong Turn (2003 film)

-Wrong Turn is a 2003 slasher film directed by Rob Schmidt and written by Alan B. McElroy.
-The film stars Desmond Harrington, Eliza Dushku, Emmanuelle Chriqui, Jeremy Sisto, Kevin Zegers, and Lindy Booth.
-The film follows a group of six individuals being stalked by a cannibalist family in the woods.
+Wrong Turn is a 2003 slasher film directed by Rob Schmidt, written by Alan B. McElroy, and starring Desmond Harrington, Eliza Dushku, Emmanuelle Chriqui, Jeremy Sisto, and Kevin Zegers.
+The first installment in the Wrong Turn film series, it follows a group of six individuals being stalked by deformed, inbred, cannibalistic mountain men in the woods of West Virginia.

 Development for the film began in 2001 when it was announced Summit Entertainment and Newmarket Group teamed to produce Wrong Turn, a 1970s-style horror pic to be directed by Schmidt, while McElroy wrote the script.
 The film was a co-production between Summit and Constantin Film, with Stan Winston designing the creature effects and serving as a producer.

 Wrong Turn was theatrically released in the United States on May 30, 2003, by 20th Century Fox.
-The film received mixed reviews from critics, who praised its premise, but criticized its script, underdeveloped characters and horror clichés.
-It grossed over $28 million worldwide against a $12 million budget.
+It grossed over $28 million worldwide against a $12 million budget but received mixed-to-negative reviews from critics.

 Plot

-College students Rich Stoker and Halley Smith are rock climbing in a remote forest of West Virginia.
-When Rich reaches the top of a cliff they are climbing, he is suddenly murdered before he can help Halley up.
+One year later after the massacre at Fairlake, two college students, Rich Stoker and Halley Smith, are rock climbing in a remote forest of West Virginia.
+Rich reaches the top of a cliff and before he can help Halley up, he is attacked and killed.
 Someone begins to yank Halley up the cliff, forcing her to cut the rope and fall to the ground.
-She attempts to escape but is caught in a line of barbed wire and pulled back into the woods, screaming.
-She is killed off-screen.
+She flees but is caught in a line of barbed wire and pulled back into the woods, screaming.

 Sometime later, medical student Chris Flynn drives through the mountains of West Virginia on his way to a business meeting.
 He stops at a gas station to ask directions, and the elderly owner named Maynard is of no help.
 Chris finds a map and decides to go down Bear Mountain Road.
 He collides with a stopped car whose tires have been punctured.
-The car belongs to a group of college students on a camping trip: Jessie, Carly, Scott, Evan and Francine.
-They soon discover their tire puncture was no accident and find barbed wire wrapped around it and realize someone did this intentionally.
+The car belongs to a group of college students on a camping trip: Jessie, Carly, Scott, Evan, and Francine.
+They discover that their tire actually hit barbed wires, which were intentionally laid by someone.

-Evan and Francine stay to watch the cars while the others go to find help.
+While Evan and Francine watch the cars, the others go to find help.
 Evan disappears after he hears something from the woods, and Francine finds his ear on the ground.
-As she backs away in horror, barbed wire is forced into her mouth by a mysterious figure, who garrotes her with it.
-The remaining group find an isolated cabin and go inside to use the phone, horrified to find human body parts in the house.
-They are forced to hide inside when the occupants return home.
-Three cannibalistic inbred mountain men Three Finger (real name, Andrei), Saw Tooth (real name, Andu) and One Eye (real name, Tudor) enter the cabin with Francine's corpse and the hiding group watch as her body is dismembered and eaten.
+A mysterious figure garrottes Francine with a length of barb wire.
+The remaining group enters an isolated cabin and are horrified to find human body parts inside.
+The occupants return home, forcing them to hide.
+Three cannibalistic inbred mountain men, Three Finger, Saw Tooth, and One Eye, enter the cabin with Francine's corpse.
+The hiding group watches as they dismember and eat her.